-Interlock operation setting with all the indoor units in the same system will automatically be made.
-(It is required that the Lossnay unit be turned on before the heat source unit.)

-•Refer to "[5] 2.
-Manual address setup for both indoor and heat source units" in the following cases: performing an interlock operation of part of the indoor units in the system with a LOSSNAY unit, using LOSSNAY alone without interlocking it with any units, performing an interlock operation of more than 16 indoor units with a LOSSNAY unit, or connecting two or more LOSSNAY units to indoor units in the same system.
+- Interlock operation setting with all the indoor units in the same system will automatically be made.
+(It is required that the LOSSNAY unit be turned on before the heat source unit.) - •Refer to "[5] 2.
+An example of a system with one heat source unit to which 2 or more LOSSNAY units are connected (manual address setup for both indoor and heat source units)" in the following cases: performing an interlock operation of part of the indoor units in the system with a LOSSNAY unit, using LOSSNAY alone without interlocking it with any units, performing an interlock operation of more than 16 indoor units with a LOSSNAY unit, or connecting two or more LOSSNAY units to indoor units in the same system. - Switch setting